 Personal injury law, also known as tort law, is a legal field that allows an injured person to go to civil court and get a legal remedy (damages) for all losses stemming from an accident or other incident.
 The purpose of the personal injury system is to allow the injured person to be financially compensated or “made whole” after they have suffered harm due to someone else’s careless or intentional conduct.

-Personal injury cases can involve a range of incidents, including car accidents, slip and fall accidents, defective products, medical malpractice, workplace injuries, and more.
+Personal injury cases can involve a range of incidents, including a Colorado Springs car accidents, slip and fall accidents, defective products, medical malpractice, workplace injuries, and more.
 These cases typically hinge on the concept of negligence, which in the legal context means that someone failed to exercise the level of care that a reasonably prudent person would have in the same situation.

 The person who brings the lawsuit (the plaintiff) typically has to prove that the person being sued (the defendant) was negligent, that this negligence caused the accident, and that the accident caused the plaintiff’s injuries.
 If successful, the plaintiff can recover damages to compensate for their injuries, which may include compensation for medical bills, lost wages, pain and suffering, and emotional distress.